Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 6. Non-Cancerous Surgeries on Large Intestine

-Conditions like diverticulitis, volvulus, polyps, and inflammatory bowel disease may require large intestine surgery.
+Diseases like diverticulitis, volvulus, polyps, and inflammatory bowel disease (IBD) often need large intestine surgery.

 • Diverticular disease surgery